virtualsecureplatform/TFHEpp/docs/GL.md

 ### Performance status

-The production n512 StC path has been measured end-to-end at 47.1 seconds with 32 OpenMP threads.
+The native production n512 StC path has been measured end-to-end at 47.1 seconds with 32 OpenMP threads.
 A combined sequential component run peaked at about 17.1 GiB RSS.
-Warm throughput measurements for the dominant half-bootstrap kernels give about 65 complete HMux stages per second and 94 48-candidate masked columns per second on the same 16-core/32-thread host.
+Native warm throughput for the dominant half-bootstrap kernels is about 65 complete HMux stages per second and 94 48-candidate masked columns per second on the same Ryzen 9 7950X3D host.
 The n512 schedule needs 95,232 HMux stages and 31,744 masked columns, projecting about 24.4 and 5.6 minutes.
-Level-by-level throughput projects the complete 31,744-node product tree at about 3.9 minutes.
-Including StC and the smaller dense-to-sparse, cache-preparation, and final-conjugation phases, roughly 35--36 minutes is a reasonable component projection, not a measured end-to-end runtime.
+Native level-by-level throughput projects the complete 31,744-node product tree at about 3.9 minutes.
+Including StC and the smaller dense-to-sparse, cache-preparation, and final-conjugation phases, roughly 35--36 minutes remains the native component projection.

+With `USE_HEXL=ON` and 32 workers, measured component rates are about 68--70 complete HMux stages and 104 masked columns per second; the product tree projects to about 165--168 seconds and StC measures 30.7 seconds.
+This gives a roughly 32--33 minute component projection.
+HMux is memory-bandwidth-bound on this 16-core/32-thread CPU: running with `OMP_NUM_THREADS=16 OMP_PROC_BIND=spread OMP_PLACES=cores` raises HMux throughput to about 89--90 stages per second, while masked-column throughput is about 98 per second, the product tree projects to about 191 seconds, and StC measures 32.7 seconds.
+That host-specific profile gives a roughly 27--28 minute component projection.
+Other CPUs should benchmark both physical-core and SMT worker counts; no topology-dependent limit is hard-coded.

+These are component projections, not measured end-to-end runtimes.
 The full 7.88 GiB production key has deliberately not been generated merely to obtain a timing number.

 ## Current Boundary